ptabriz/ICC_2017_Workshop/README.md

-# 3D Visualization of Geospatial Data with Blender
+# 3D Visualization of Geospatial Data with Blender (ICC 2017)
 This tutorial intends to provide basic tips for importing and processing Geospatial data in [Blender](https://www.blender.org/) using [BlenderGIS Addon](https://github.com/domlysz/BlenderGIS).

 ### Part 1.